The Art of LEDs

 Ice Blue.
 Maybe this is self explanatory, but I felt like erring on the side of caution: Ice Blue is a pale blue.

-Cyan.
-This is a greenish blue color.
+Teal.
+This is a greenish blue color formerly known as Cyan.
 Close your eyes and imagine the coloring of World Cup Soccer 94.
 It’s a good match for that.

 Purple.
 The Purples are a rather light color (almost a dark pink), except Purple Passion, which uses a translucent purple cap to get a dark, rich, purple.